Nele82/Node-Express-fcc/README.md

                        > > > BLANK LINE
 (name=value pairs of form data) > > > BODY OF THE MESSAGE (CONTAINS DATA AND IT'S OPLTIONAL)

+## HTTP verbs

+HTTP verbs, also known as HTTP request methods, indicate the desired action to be performed for a given resource.
+Here are the most common HTTP verbs:

+- GET: Requests a representation of the specified resource.
+Requests using GET should only retrieve data.
+- HEAD: Asks for a response identical to a GET request, but without the response body.
+- POST: Submits an entity to the specified resource, often causing a change in state or side effects on the server.
+- PUT: Replaces all current representations of the target resource with the request payload.
+- DELETE: Deletes the specified resource.
+- CONNECT: Establishes a tunnel to the server identified by the target resource.
+- OPTIONS: Describes the communication options for the target resource.
+- TRACE: Performs a message loop-back test along the path to the target resource.
+- PATCH: Applies partial modifications to a resource.
+Each of these methods implements a different semantic, but some common features are shared by a group of them.
+For example, a request method can be safe, idempotent, or cacheable.

 ## PORT

 In communication networking, a port is a communication endpoint.
 An HTTP port is a specific port number on a computer that is reserved for HTTP (Hypertext Transfer Protocol) traffic.
 Most popular protocols, like HTTP, have reserved ports for themselves.
 For example, the HTTP port is always port 80.
 These ports are always reserved for common protocols.